 - Sore Facial Muscles

-Tooth Wear Bruxism can cause the teeth to be ground down becoming significantly shortened and appear flat.
+Tooth-wear bruxism or attrition can cause the teeth to be ground down, becoming significantly shortened and appear flat.
 The enamel may become so worn that the inside of the tooth (called the dentin) is exposed.
 If untreated, the wear can become so severe that root canal treatment and crowns become necessary.

-High pressure created from bruxism can cause permanent damage to your teeth, including cracked and chipped enamel.
-If bruxism isn't treated it can lead to gum damage and loss of both natural teeth and damage to restorations.
+The high pressure created from bruxism can cause permanent damage to your teeth, including cracked and chipped enamel.
+If bruxism isn't treated, it can lead to gum damage and loss of both natural teeth and damage to restorations.

-Bruxism can cause damage to the temperomandibular joint.
-This is the "hinge" which connects the lower jaw to the upper jaw allowing us to chew and talk.
+Bruxism can cause damage to the temporomandibular joint - the "hinge" which connects the lower jaw to the upper jaw allowing us to chew and talk.
 This can lead to temporomandibular joint disorder.

 You could be suffering from bruxism if:

-Management is focused on preventing permanent damage to your teeth and to reduce pain caused by bruxism.
+Management is focused on preventing permanent damage to your teeth and on reducing pain caused by bruxism.
 There are several ways this may be done.
 Your dentist will recommend what type of treatment is needed for your particular problem.